openproblems-bio/openproblems/src/label_projection/README.md

 ## Methods

-Methods for assigning cell labels from a reference dataset to a
+Methods for assigning labels from a reference dataset to a new dataset.

 | Name                                                                 | Description                    | DOI                                                  | URL                                                                                                    |
 |:---------------------------------------------------------------------|:-------------------------------|:-----------------------------------------------------|:-------------------------------------------------------------------------------------------------------|